rupesh007/Wireless-Control/README.md

 # Wireless-Control
-This section of work relates to RF communication; mainly RF transmit
+This section of work relates to RF communication; mainly RF receive